KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

-Yes, students from Little KICS to Year 11 wear school uniform which can be purchased from the KICS Uniform Shop.
+Yes, students from Little KICS to Year 11 wear school uniform which can be purchased via the KICS App.

 IB DP Programme students (Year 12- 13) don’t have to wear KICS uniform but have a Student Dress Code which they have to abide by to ensure that they come to school looking neat and smart.

 Yes, KICS Cafeteria offers meals for students in Years 3-13.
 It offers a wide range of sandwiches, snacks, hot dishes, fruits and fresh juices.
 Vegetarian options are also available.

 Additionally, KICS Café offers a wide range of cold & hot drinks, pastries, sandwiches, cakes and is open to IB Diploma Programme students and staff.